-In 2013, the Canadian Construction Documents Committee (CCDC) published updated standard contract forms for design-build: CCDC 14 - 2013, Design-Build Stipulated Price Contract and CCDC 15 - 2013, Design Services Contract between Design-Builder and Consultant which replaced the earlier (2000) versions of Standard Construction Documents 14 & 15.
+The Canadian Construction Documents Committee (CCDC) has published new standard contract forms for design-build: CCDC 14 - 2013, Design-Build Stipulated Price Contract and CCDC 15 - 2013, Design Services Contract between Design-Builder and Consultant which replace the earlier (2000) versions of Standard Construction Documents 14 & 15.

-CCDC 15 is a services contract which a design-builder would use to engage a certificate of practice holder ("holder").
-The Ontario Association of Architects (OAA) recommends the use of OAA 600-2021 amended for use on design-build projects in lieu of using CCDC 15 (refer to PT.25, Design-Build: Using OAA 600-2021); however this Practice Tip provides guidance where CCDC 15 is used.
+CCDC 15 is a services contract which a design-builder would use to engage an architect.
+The Ontario Association of Architects (OAA) recommends the use of OAA 600-2013 amended for use on design-build projects in lieu of using CCDC 15 (refer to PT.25, Design-Build: OAA 600-2013 ); however this Practice Tip provides guidance where CCDC 15 is used.

-As the holder's contract for services is used in conjunction with the design-builder's contract with the owner (CCDC 14), it is important to also review the Practice Tip PT.23.6, Design-Build: CCDC 14 - 2013.
+As the architect's contract for services is used in conjunction with the design-builder's contract with the owner (CCDC 14), it is important to also review the Practice Tip PT.23.6, Design-Build: CCDC 14 - 2013.